sitedata/checklyhq.com/site/content/docs/api-checks/assertions.md

 You can use **JSON path** to specify which field of a JSON response body should be asserted.
 JSON path is a query language similar to Xpath for XML, but in general a lot more intuitive and simpler to use.

+> For Checkly to be able to parse the JSON body, the `Content-Type` header of the response should be set to `application/json`.

 ### JSON path primer

 JSON path only uses a handful of operators in its queries.
 Not all of them are useful in the context of assertions.